Kelly Brazier wants to keep making history once she finishes a stellar playing career – and become the first woman to coach the Black Ferns Sevens.

-Getting married, to Tahlia Tahau, on January 12 was a welcome interruption to the tedium of being injured,.
-So too a two week stint coaching boys and girls in Japan.
+Getting married, to Tahlia Tahau, on January 12 was a welcome interruption to the tedium of being injured.
+So too, was a two-week stint coaching boys and girls in Japan.

-Brazier is also helping coach the Bay of Plenty Under 18 XV girls team.
+Brazier is also helping coach the Bay of Plenty U18 XV girls team.

 In a rugby career that saw her debut for the Black Ferns 15s in 2009 and sevens in 2013, Brazier has only ever been coached by men.

 It’s not something that’s bothered her as she enjoys the upfront, direct delivery male coaches employ.